Coffee Triangle, Coffee Zone Colombia: Things to do

 Los Nevados National Park near Manizales Colombia

-Photo by Travelhapp, Los Nevados National Park, Coffee Zone Colombia
+Photo by Nicole (Travelhapp), Los Nevados National Park, Coffee Zone Colombia

 Manizales (Caldas) is nestled in the majestic Andes mountains and exudes a charming bohemian atmosphere with its delightful cafes and vibrant cultural scene.
 Manizales is said to feature some of Colombia’s most beautiful sunsets.
 Its proximity to Nevado del Ruiz also makes it a fantastic destination for outdoor enthusiasts.